Georgia snaps 41-year title drought with 33-18 win over Bama - NewsBreak

 The first touchdown came with 1:20 left in the third quarter.
 After James Cook broke a 67-yard run to get the Bulldogs into the red zone, three more running plays — and a facemask penalty by Alabama — got them into the end zone.
 Zamir White went in standing up from a yard out with massive defensive tackles Jalen Carter and Davis leading the way as blockers.
 The Bulldogs led for the first time, 13-9.

-After Alabama added another field goal, the Tide caught a break on a strange turnover.

 As Bennett was being taken down deep in Georgia territory, he tried to throw the ball away.
-The ball slipped loose and bounced toward the sideline, seemingly harmless.
-Alabama’s Drew Sanders casually caught it as he was jogging out of bounds.
+The ball slipped loose, and bounced toward the sideline, seemingly harmless.
+Alabama’s Brian Branch casually caught it as he was jogging out of bounds.

 Surprisingly, the ruling on the field was a fumble, recovered by the Tide and replay upheld it, giving the Tide the ball in the red zone.
 A few plays later, Young eluded the rush and found Cameron Latu for a 3-yard touchdown that put Alabama up 18-13 with 10:14 left.